cloudflare/cloudflare-docs/products/dns/src/content/manage-dns-records/import-and-export.md

 To import records using the dashboard:

-1. Log into the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account and domain.
+1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account and domain.
 1. Go to **DNS**.
 1. Click **Advanced**.
 1. For **Import DNS records**, select your [formatted file](#format-your-file).